(Updated – August 26, 2020)

-We are excited to team up with the authors of Batch again!
-We continue to enjoy Joel MacCharles & Dana Harrison’s adventures with food and preserving and are so pleased to share a recipe for Wood-Fermented Hot Sauce from their book Batch.
+We are excited to team up with the authors of Batch again and continue to enjoy Joel MacCharles & Dana Harrison’s adventures with food and preserving and are so pleased to share a recipe for Wood-Fermented Hot Sauce from their book Batch.
 We hope you’ll enjoy preserving chili peppers with Batch as much as we did!

 This book will help you add more variety to your preserving, to make more from scratch, to waste less while enjoying the process, and not feel like you’ve spent the entire day over a steaming kettle.
 It is clear that they want to help you feel very productive and proud of what you’ve accomplished in your kitchen, no matter how humble it may be!

 Watch this demo to learn how to preserve chili peppers with Batch authors, Joel MacCharles & Dana Harrison.
 In this 15 minute demo you learn how to make chili salt, fermented hot sauce, chili oil, infused chili vodka, tips to dry chili peppers and more.

 We’ve received special permission from Dana and Joel to share the recipe for Wood-Fermented Hot Sauce from the Chili Pepper section of the book.